-The northern U.S. is home to some of America’s most beautiful landscapes and cities, which makes it the ideal latitude for a cross-country road trip.
+The northern US is home to some of the country’s most beautiful landscapes and cities, which makes it the ideal latitude for a cross-country road trip.
 The most basic variant of this itinerary would see you drive between Seattle and New York or vice-versa, sticking mostly to interstate highways as you visit cities like Minneapolis and natural wonders such as the Great Lakes.

 Veering a little off the beaten path greatly expands your possibilities on this trip, which takes approximately 42 hours end-to-end without stopping, whether you camp in Glacier National Park, make an excursion to the resurgent “Motor City” of Detroit or spend some time in the Dakotas to gain an appreciation for Native American culture.

-It’s no secret that the South is home to some of America’s best food and most legendary hospitality, from classic dishes like Jambalaya in Louisiana and “Hot Chicken” in Tennessee, to the warm welcome you can be sure to receive in cities like Savannah and Charleston.
-Portions and hugs aren’t the only big things south of the Mason-Dixon line, however, so plan your road trip accordingly.
+It’s no secret that the South is home to some of America’s best food and most legendary hospitality, from classic dishes like jambalaya in Louisiana and “Hot Chicken” in Tennessee, to the warm welcome you can be sure to receive in cities like Savannah and Charleston.

 If you’ve only got a short while, you might consider starting and ending in hub-of-the-south Atlanta.
 You can make a counter-clockwise loop that takes you south to Savannah (or even Miami!) and north to Charleston, before heading westward through North Carolina’s Blue Ridge mountains to Nashville.
 Here you can dine on the aforementioned spicy bird, before heading back down I-24 to I-75 and then to the ATL.